chrisgrieser/obsidian-quadro/README.md

 - ⚠️ Renaming or moving Code/Data Files should be done from within Obsidian.
   Using the Windows Explorer or macOS' Finder does not trigger the automatic updating of references, meaning a loss of information.
+- When there is a file `Codes/Template.md`, its frontmatter is used as template for any newly created code.

 ### Extraction